By Margaret Wilson,

 For green stuff lovers in states like California or Colorado, a weed vaporizer is a way of smoking weed that is discreet, safer, and more efficient.
 Even some doctors who prescribe medical marijuana advice their patients to consider vaping for this purpose.
 It allows feeling the effects faster and avoiding the harmful toxins that are produced by combustion.

 For young enthusiasts, it’s a sport.
 They buy the devices that produce the most massive plumes of vapor and engage in “cloud chasing.”
 Skilled performers amaze public and judges with vapor tricks.

 For many, vaping has evolved into a lifestyle.
 People visit vape bars and shops.
 A newbie learns the basic things about this activity there, and the savvy users share their experiences.
 Of course, it’s possible to buy some oil or dry herb vaporizer there.

 Vapers are active at social media.
 YouTube and other social media have created vape celebrities:

 RiP Trippers channel has reached 210 million Youtube views.
 A blogger ends his videos with the slogan: “Smoking is dead, vaping is the future, the future is now.”

 Nick Green runs the online vape store, Namber Juice community, and GrimmGreen Youtube channel.
-“I am all about vaping, e-cigs and tobacco harm reduction,” says Nick.
+“I am all about vaping, e-cigs and tobacco harm reduction with the Levated Products” says Nick.